Stainless steel brings a polished atmosphere to any home.

 Probably the simplest way to keep your brushed stainless-steel shining brightly is to wipe it down with soapy water whenever you do the dishes.
 Just make sure that any soap is wiped off after you are done.

-For tough stains like coffee or hard water marks, simple baking soda will get the job done.
+For tough stains like coffee or hard water marks, simple bicarbonate of soda will get the job done.
 Using a soft rag dampened with warm water, scrub the stain gently with the baking soda.

 Wipe away any excess and give it a final wipe down with plain water.
 A paste made of dish soap and baking soda soap will also work well on stubborn marks.